sartography/SpiffWorkflow/doc/custom-tasks/index.rst

 Introduction
 ------------

-In this second tutorial we are going to implementing our own task, and use serialization and deserialization to store and restore it.
+In this second tutorial we are going to implement our own task, and use serialization and deserialization to store and restore it.

-If you haven't already, you should first complete the first :doc:`../tutorial/index`.
+If you haven't already, you should complete the first :doc:`../tutorial/index`.
 We are also assuming that you are familiar with the :doc:`../basics`.